ws1994/shanwang.github.io/_pages/talks.md

 - **April 2024**, Blockchain-based Data Sharing.
 Shenzhen University.

 - **January 2023**, On Data Security in Permissioned Blockchains.
 Dept. of Computer Science, Virginia Tech.

+- **January 2023**, On Security of Permissioned Blockchains.
+FSSL Lab at Syracuse University

 - **October 2022**, On Security of Proof-of-Policy (PoP) in the Execute-Order-Validate Blockchain Paradigm.
 Proceedings of CNS'2022.